gwg313/hugo-blog/content/posts/flake1.md

 ## Flakes

-Flakes are just a nix file that describes something, It could be a nixos system configuration.
+Flakes are just a nix file that describes your desired result, You can think of it kind of like a docker-compose file, it describebes what the result should look like not the steps to achieve it.
+It could be a nixos system configuration.
 It could be a development environment or a build process.
 Flakes in Nix empower developers to accomplish several critical tasks with ease.
 They allow you to define and manage dependencies for projects, ensuring version consistency and reproducibility across different environments.
 With Flakes, you can encapsulate complex configurations, including multiple packages and settings, into a single, comprehensible entity.
 This modular structure enables effortless sharing and reuse of configurations between projects, fostering a streamlined and efficient development process.
 Additionally, Flakes facilitate the creation of development environments tailored to specific projects, offering an isolated and controlled space for testing and experimentation.
 Overall, Flakes provide a robust foundation for orchestrating complex Nix workflows, enabling developers to architect, version, and share their projects with unparalleled precision and efficiency

 ## devShell: A Tailored Workspace
-devShell provides more than just isolation—it tailors a project-specific environment effortlessly.
+A devShell provides us an isolated shell environment for our project, it contains only the packages you want for the project.
+When used within a nix flake we get a lock file pinning each package to a sha, ensuring that we always get the same resulting environtment and build tools.
+DevShell provides more than just isolation—it tailors a project-specific environment effortlessly.
 Say goodbye to dependency headaches; with devShell, you step into a controlled space designed explicitly for your project.
 No more surprises during development or debugging, just a clean, isolated environment ready for action.

 ## devShell + Flakes
+Adding our devShell within our flake gives up access to the many benefits flakes and the Nix package manager provides, such as reproducibility and and the ability to version control our environment.
+As we will go over in part 2 we can also use the flake to build our project, this means we can encompass not only a project specific development environtment within the flake but also the build instructions.

 The integration of devShell with Flakes is all about precision in Nix workflows.
 In a Flakes context, devShell moves beyond basic isolation, offering meticulous organization and versioning for project environments.
 This streamlined alliance ensures controlled, reproducible setups, a stark departure from the uncertainties of traditional dependency management.
 The bottom line: Flakes and devShell together bring clarity, control, and efficiency to Nix development, making it a practical powerhouse in contrast to traditional approach

 ## Creating a Simple devShell within a Flake:

-So to get a better idea for what this all means in practice, lets construct an example(You will need the nix package manager installed).
+So to get a better idea for how this works in practice, lets construct an example(You will need the nix package manager installed).

 ### Step 1: Project Setup:
 Navigate to your project directory.